Joshithach18/InfosysSpringboard5.0-Group1/README.md

 # 3. Sentiment and Intent Analysis

-Models Used:

-Sentiment Analysis: cardiffnlp/twitter-roberta-base-sentiment from Hugging Face.
+Models Used:Sentiment Analysis: cardiffnlp/twitter-roberta-base-sentiment from Hugging Face.

 Intent Analysis: facebook/bart-large-mnli from Hugging Face.